Neonatal Intensive Care Unit (NICU)

-The NICU at St. Bernards Medical Center opened in 2012 and it's the only one in the region.
-NICUs are designed by levels (I through IV) based on the complexity of care they can provide.
-Our NICU is a 19-bed, level IIIA unit (designated by the Arkansas Department of Health) and our team is able to safely provide continuous are to critically-ill term and preterm infants delivered 12-13 weeks early for as long as needed.
+The NICU at St. Bernards Medical Center opened in 2012 and is the only one in the region.
+NICUs are designated by levels (I through IV) based on the complexity of care they can provide.
+Our NICU is a 19-bed, level IIIA unit (designated by the Arkansas Department of Health) and our team is able to safely provide continuous care to critically-ill term and preterm infants delivered 12-13 weeks early for as long as needed.

 Our experienced team has provided care to more than 1,500 babies and their families.
 In some very specific cases (like surgeries), babies need to be referred to a level IV NICU (either Arkansas Children's or LeBonheur) for which our neonatologist will work with you to provide the best option.

-To transfer an infant to our NICU, please call 870.207.7050 to communicate with our neonatologist.
+To transfer an infant to our NICU, please call 870.207.7050 to communicate with our neonatology team.

 The NICU Team

-Our experienced, specially trained team will work with you to provide the best, individualized care for our and your baby while in the NICU.
-At St. Bernards, we strongly we believe in a teamwork approach and our team communicates constantly with each other and work together to enhance care.
+Our experienced, specially trained team will work with you to provide the best, most individualized care for your baby while in the NICU.
+At St. Bernards, we strongly believe in a teamwork approach.
+Our team communicates constantly with each other and work together to enhance each baby’s care.
 This team includes:

 Neonatal Nurses: they are registered nurses who have completed specialized training in the care of sick and healthy infants.
-Our nurses are proficient in newborn resuscitation, breastfeeding support and they keep our neonatologists continuously informed of the care of your baby.
+Our nurses are also proficient in newborn resuscitation and breastfeeding support.
+They keep our neonatologists continuously informed of the care and status of your baby.

-Neonatal Respiratory Therapist: RTs are trained to provide care of patents with respiratory problems.
-Our RTs are trained to work with infants to provide respiratory care to any baby needing it.
-Additionally, they are trained to preform endotracheal intubation and go on neonatal transports.
+Neonatal Respiratory Therapist: RTs are trained to provide care of patients with respiratory problems.
+Our RTs are specially trained to work with infants to provide respiratory care to any baby needing extra support.
+Additionally, they are trained to perform endotracheal intubation and go on neonatal transports.

-Additionally, our team includes certified lactation nurses, patient care technicians, occupational therapists, dieticians, pharmacists, physical therapists, speech therapists, social works and chaplains.
+Our team also includes certified lactation nurses, patient care technicians, occupational therapists, dieticians, pharmacists, physical therapists, speech therapists, social workers, and chaplains.

 Admission and Discharge from the NICU

-- Born prematurely (less than 35 weeks gestation) or weight less than 4 pounds
+- Born prematurely (less than 35 weeks gestation) or weigh less than 4 pounds

 - Signs or symptoms of an infection